-Kepler hits 3 homers, Twins edge Indians 5-4 to avoid sweep
+Max effort: Kepler hits 3 homers, Twins edge Indians 5-4

 Twins: DH Nelson Cruz was not in the starting lineup.
 The club is being cautious with his workload after he missed 18 games with a strained left wrist.

 Indians: RHP Mike Clevinger (strained back muscle) threw 58 pitches in a rehab start at Triple-A Columbus.
-He’ll likely pitch again for the Clippers before being activated. … OF Bradley Zimmer had another setback in Goodyear, Arizona.
-Slated to start a rehab stint this week, Zimmer felt something in his surgically repaired right shoulder while throwing last weekend.
-Zimmer was nearing a return in March before straining an oblique.
+He’ll likely pitch again for the Clippers before being activated.

 UP NEXT